isene/RTFM/README.md

 Key    | Description
 -------|------------------------------------------------------------------
-/      | Enter search string in bottom window to highlight matching items g      | Run 'grep' to show files that contains the MATCH in current directory :      | Enter "command mode" in bottom window (press ENTER to execute, press Ctrl-G to escape) ;      | Show command history in right pane
+F      | Show only files in the left pane matching extension(s) (e.g. "txt" or "pdf,png,jpg") g      | Run 'grep' to show files that contains the MATCH in current directory :      | Enter "command mode" in bottom window (press ENTER to execute, press Ctrl-G to escape) ;      | Show command history in right pane